The world has profoundly changed since the outbreak of COVID-19, which has inevitably led others to think about how best to prepare for the future.

 An estate plan can arrange for what happens to your belongings after you die; your will also helps determine who will take care of your underage children if you pass away before they become adults.
-If you need to create an estate plan, you can get started with the Policygenius app, which uses attorney-approved tools to guide you through the process.

 Your estate plan can also give instructions on your end-of-life medical decisions.
 If you already have an existing estate plan, now might be the time to ensure everything is up to date, and if you don’t, it might be an appropriate time to start.